Barriers to Entry

 • Human capital.
 How many years of training is required for a data scientist?
 A software engineer?
 How difficult and expensive is it to reproduce a team doing deep learning?
 How long can you keep them?
 If the average tenure of a software engineer at a company in China is two years or less, how does Huawei keep them for as long as 20 years?

-So how do we think about them?
+So how do we think about intelligence capabilities?

 And like electricity, this will mostly happen through grids.
 We will have intelligence grids, which will be similar to electricity grids.
 And a few lucky companies will own the grids and offer this service to everyone.
 We will just plug into intelligence with any device.
-It will be like plugging into electricity by the wall socket.
+It will be like plugging into electricity via the wall socket.

 These intelligence grids will likely be provided by the cloud service companies, who are already offering intelligence capabilities as a service.
 Baidu AI Cloud already offers “model as a service”, “app as a service”, and “agent as a service”.